IIIF/api/source/presentation/4.0/index.md

  - There is no Content State in the `body`, but there _MUST_ be a TextualBody to label the interaction. (?? must?)
  - The `target` selects a _named animation_ in the model.
 The `target` MUST be a SpecificResource, where the `source` is the painting annotation that paints the model, and the `selector` is of type `AnimationSelector` with the `value` being a string that corresponds to the animation in the model.

  The format of the `value` string is implementation=specific, and will depend on how different 3D formats support addressing of animations within models.
+The same model can be painted multiple times into the scene, and you might want to activate only one model's animation, thus we need to refer to the annotation that paints the model, not the model directly.

 ```jsonc